Akshaya-Ranganathan/SIH-2019/README.md

 2) Display Heatmap of Crimes in areas of Delhi
 3)Live User Tracking facility if user is in high crime zone
 4) Read SOS messages of Users
-5)web-app is linked to the mobile app and backend throufh Firebase
+5)web-app is linked to the mobile app and backend through Firebase